 - Short walks and going up and down stairs are okay.

 - Don't push yourself too hard.
 Increase your exercise slowly.

 Your doctor will give you pain medicines to take at home.

-- If you are taking pain pills 3 or 4 times a day, try taking them at the same times for 3 to 4 days.
-They may be more effective this way.
+- If you are taking pain pills 3 or 4 times a day, take them at the same time each day for 3 to 4 days.
+They may control pain better this way.

 - Try getting up and moving around if you are having some pain in your belly.

 Press a pillow over your incision when you need to cough or sneeze.
-Ask your doctor when you should begin taking the medicines you stopped taking before surgery.
+This may lessen the pain.
+Ask your doctor when you shouldstart taking the medicines you stopped before surgery.

 If your staples have been removed, you will probably have Steri-Strips (small pieces of tape) placed across your incision.
 These pieces of tape will fall off on their own.

 Take sponge baths for the first 2 days after your staples are removed.
 You may shower after that.
 Ask your doctor or nurse when you can soak in a bathtub.